oer4sdi/OER-InspireViewAndDownloadServices/README.md

 This repository contains the tutorial “ INSPIRE View and Download Services ” which is available for reuse as an Open Educational Resource (OER).

 In this tutorial you will learn how to access geospatial data using INSPIRE web map and download services .
--	You will use QGIS to find and access INSPIRE web map and download servcies.
+-	understanding the characteristics of INSPIRE view and download services.
--	You will learn how to interact with this services and use them in real use case.
+-   gaining practical experience in working with these resources

 The tutorial is structured as follows: